Beyond Hard Writes and Rigid Preservation: Soft Recursive Least-Squares for Lifelong LLM Editing: Introduction

-Existing sequential editors typically fail for complementary reasons. \emph{Locate-then-edit} approaches~\citep{meng2022locating, meng2022mass} perform \emph{hard writes}, forcing the model to learn the new associations with little regard for previously contained knowledge and potentially overwriting it.
-As the number of edits accumulates, so does the number of overwrites, leading to instability and retroactive forgetting of previously learnt facts.
-Conversely, \emph{null-space} editors~\citep{fang2410alphaedit, sun-etal-2025-mitigating-negative} projects updates into a feasible subspace conditioned on an anchor mapping, preserves associations defined by it.
-However, edits are repeatedly applied; maintaining complete knowledge leads to a growing set of constraints to be satisfied, leading to difficulty in satisfying them all, while loosening them can lead to possible degradation in general abilities or retention of facts.
-As a consequence, neither paradigm is sufficient for repeated or sequential editing.
+Existing sequential editors typically fail for complementary reasons. \emph{Locate-then-edit} approaches~\citep{meng2022locating, meng2022mass} perform \emph{hard writes}, forcing the model to learn new associations with limited control over previously stored knowledge.
+As the number of edits accumulates, these updates may interfere with one another, leading to instability and retroactive forgetting of earlier facts.
+Conversely, \emph{null-space} editors~\citep{fang2410alphaedit, sun-etal-2025-mitigating-negative, lyu2026evoeditevolvingnullspacealignment} project updates into a feasible subspace conditioned on an anchor mapping, thereby preserving the associations explicitly constrained by that mapping.
+However, as edits are repeatedly applied, maintaining complete preservation would require a growing set of constraints, while loosening these constraints may still allow degradation in general abilities or retention of previous facts.
+As a consequence, neither paradigm is sufficient for long sequential editing.